gluoon8/WavePacketQD/README.md

 Some examples are shown in the ***examples*** directory.

 ## Prerequisites

-To execute the program, there are some pre-requisites, that can be installed on your first run on Linux with 'make prerequisites':
+To execute the program, there are some pre-requisites, that can be installed on your first run on Linux with `make prerequisites`` :
 - Make: to execute the program, not required on windows (https://www.gnu.org/software/make/#download).
 - Python 3.x : to carry out the simulation.
   - Numpy (https://numpy.org/install/)